oapi-codegen/oapi-codegen/README.md

 OpenAPI Client and Server Code Generator
 ----------------------------------------

+# -- Unstable V2 development branch, DO NOT USE --
+This V2 Development Branch is a work in progress, unstable, and should not be used.
+Once development is complete, this will become the master branch and we'll create a V1 branch for backward compatibility.

+Planned improvements for V2 in no particular order:
+- Overhaul Go schema generation, to avoid extraneous indirects
+- Schema generation will reduce custom types to simple Go types where possible
+- Registration of content type handlers in response unmarshaling
+- General codebase cleanup and better testing, particularly around the escaping of parameters to handlers.
+Right now it's very convoluted and fragile.
+- Pull in breaking PR's and improvements
+- Split versioning of oapi-codegen from that of templates, so we can use package level semver for our runtime code, and template semver for generated code
+- use `//go:embed` instead of template generation
+- ClientWithResponses is fragile, and the Go code it generates isn't too friendly.
+I'm not sure how to handle it yet.
+- Allow users to provide their own templates, we can't foresee everything.

 This package contains a set of utilities for generating Go boilerplate code for services based on
 [OpenAPI 3.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md)